Joseph Benavidez

 Joseph Rolando Benavidez (born July 31, 1984) is an American former professional mixed martial artist.
 He competed in the Bantamweight division in the WEC, and primarily in the Flyweight division for the Ultimate Fighting Championship (UFC).

-Joseph Benavidez is considered one of the greatest MMA fighters of all time, and the greatest flyweight of all time, among fighters who have never won a title, having lost all five of his title fights (one at Bantamweight, four at Flyweight).
+Joseph Benavidez fought 36 MMA matches, and he won 28 of those bouts.
+He competed in the flyweight division and the bantamweight division.
+Benavidez entered five title matches between the years 2009 and 2020, but lost all five contests.
+He challenged for the bantamweight belt once and fought for the UFC flyweight belt four times.
+Benavidez never won a championship.

 Background

 Benavidez was born on July 31, 1984, in San Antonio, Texas, and is of Mexican descent.
 Benavidez grew up with his single mother and two brothers.
 He attended Las Cruces High School, where he began training in Boxing and Wrestling. in which he became a New Mexico State champion.
 He continued to wrestle for one semester at William Penn University before dropping out.
 From college onwards Benavidez struggled with alcohol and drug abuse before becoming sober, subsequently turning his interest into mixed martial arts.

 After fighting in smaller shows while working as a screen printer in Las Cruces, New Mexico, he joined up with Urijah Faber's Team Alpha Male in 2007.
 Benavidez has since fought in Dream, WEC and most recently the UFC.
 His fighting style has drawn comparisons to training partner and former WEC Featherweight Champion Urijah Faber.
 On April 27, 2010, the Mayor and City Council of the City of Las Cruces proclaimed April 27 as Joseph Benavidez Day in Las Cruces.